open-goal/jak-project/README.md

   - `run-clang-tidy`
   - `zydis`: x86-64 disassembler used in the OpenGOAL debugger
   - `json`: A JSON library
-  - `linenoise`: Used for the REPL input.
+  - `replxx`: Used for the REPL input.
 Support history and useful editing shortcuts.
   - `svpng`: Save a PNG file